Reference Guide

 Connection test completed successfully.

-# Test for an asynchronous pooled connection
+# Async pooled connection

-pgmonkey pgconfig test --connconfig ~/myconnectionconfigs/pg_async_pool.yaml
+$ pgmonkey pgconfig test --connconfig ~/config.yaml --connection-type async_pool

 Async pool connection successful: (1,)